rohankumariitbhu/Algorithm/README.md

 # Algorithm
-Various Algorithm that is useful in competitive programming.
+Various Algorithm that is useful in competitive programming.Many more to come.